AksanDotDev/discord.py_workshop/part_1.md

     await ctx.send("Testing, testing, 1, 2, 1, 2!")
 ```
 So, this may not be immediately nicer, it's an extra line, but we could compress it more if we wanted but look at what we have:
-* It's better
+* It's just better
-* Works alside other commands
+* Works along side other commands
 * Respects our prefix
 * Gives us the option to set some command variables (we'll use this later)
 * Gives us some inherent goodness

-Something to note here is we need to `await` the call
+Something to note here is we need to `await` the call to `send` as this is
 The `ctx` object is a fantastically powerful one, it operates as needed as the message that triggered this and the channel that it was sent in and gives us one stop for all the information that we need.

 ### 1.2.4 Finishing touches